esimtips

 2. Honest “unlimited” claims.
 Most Indonesia “unlimited” eSIMs include a daily Fair Usage Policy.
 Holafly does not publish its FUP threshold anywhere on their website — community reports and Holafly’s own support chat suggest ~2–3 GB per day before throttling kicks in, but the exact number is unstated and varies by destination.
 Post-throttle speed is reported at 256–1024 Kbps.
 This is the single most important fact to know before buying an “unlimited” Bali plan.

 3. Tethering allowance is a separate limit.
-Holafly’s tethering (hotspot to laptop/tablet) on “unlimited” plans is capped at 500 MB or 1 GB per day depending on the plan — this is not the same as the FUP throttle.
+Holafly’s tethering (hotspot to laptop/tablet) on “unlimited” plans is capped at 1 GB per day in Indonesia — this is not the same as the FUP throttle, and Holafly is the only provider here with a separate hotspot cap (some third-party reviews still cite ~500 MB).
 If you work from your laptop in cafés (Canggu’s whole scene), this matters a lot.
 Travelsim Asia, Airalo, Saily, Nomad, and Ubigi all allow tethering at the same speed and allowance as direct phone data.

 4. Setup friction.
 Bali’s airport (DPS) WiFi is unreliable.
 A no-account-required eSIM (Travelsim Asia) means you can install and connect on arrival without fighting the airport login.
 Most others require an app and account.